-- What does it mean to be disciplined? - Does it mean being physically active all the time or just some of the time? - What is your definition of "disciplined"? - What does it mean to say that discipline is the foundation of discipleship? - How does discipline contribute to discipleship and physical growth? - What can you do to increase your discipline? - How does being disciplined for your physical growth improve your spiritual growth?
+- What does it mean to be disciplined? - Does it mean being physically active all the time or just some of the time? - What is your definition of "disciplined"? - Consider the pain of discipline versus the pain of regret.
+How are they different? - How does discipline contribute to physical and spiritual health? - What can you do to increase your discipline? - How does being disciplined for your physical health improve your spiritual health?